A long-distance quantum-capable internet testbed: Long-Distance High-Visibilty HOM QN Service

-We characterize our elementary long-distance quantum network in two different configurations.
-First, we show Mach-Zender interferometry of the memory-produced qubits in an interferometer with two 70 km long arms.
-Next, we demonstrate the degree of indistinguishability of the telecom polarization qubits transduced in two independent quantum memories using HOM interference experiments, with one arm of the interferometer being 70 km, and the second one being 88km, in order to achieve phase independency between the qubits.
+We now demonstrate the degree of indistinguishability of the telecom polarization qubits transduced in two independent QM-QFCs using HOM interference experiments, with one arm of the interferometer being 70km and the second being 88km.
+Distance-wise, these experiments are already competitive with realizations shown recently \cite{Bock2018, Leent2020,Yu2020}.